On-the-Fly Shortest Path QGIS plugin

 Configuration

 The plugin offers several user-defined options that can be set via the configuration dialog.
 To activate this dialog, press the Configure...Configuration button button in the plugin panel.
-A new dialog form opens, containing parameters grouped in sections.
+A new dialog form opens, containing parameters grouped in tabbed sections.

 The new settings will be stored locally and will be available next time QGIS is started.
 The user may reset the settings to the factory defaults by clicking the Defaults button.